JuicyPasta/Claymore-No-Fee-Proxy/README.md

 Read the window output (1 devfee per hour).
 You can also check your pool stats, but some pool ignore small mining time if it did not find a share.
 But it mines for you !

 ### Claymore warns me something about local proxy...
 Do not worry, Claymore check the pool's IP to avoid local proxies, because it can cause stale shares.
 In our case, the proxy is on the same computer so the lag is trivial.
-Personally, I never had any stale shares.
+You can create a fake wan network to remove the warnings.

 ### I detect a strange behaviour or reduced hashrate with untested claymore version
 If you see something wrong with a new Claymore version, maybe the cheat has been detected and Claymore tries to punish us.